soskek/DALL-E/README.md

 [[Blog]](https://openai.com/blog/dall-e/) [Paper] [[Model Card]](model_card.md) [[Usage]](notebooks/usage.ipynb)

-This is the official PyTorch package for the discrete VAE used for DALL·E.
+This is a fork of the official PyTorch package for the discrete VAE used for DALL·E.

 # Reconstruction Example